palmieri/palmieri.github.io/_pages/about.md

 My wish is to commit and to contribute to the technological, social and economical progress of our society, by developing novel AI and robotics technologies  that can improve and be integral part of our daily life.

-In particular, I am interested in developing AI algorithms for smart autonomous decision making under uncertainty for single and multi-agent systems, such as: behavior learning and reinforcement learning, hybrid systems of learning-planning-control, MPC and numerical-optimization techniques, kinodynamic motion planning in densely crowded and dynamic environments, human motion predictions and predictive planning, probabilistic modeling and inference, deep learning.
+In particular, I am interested in developing AI algorithms for smart autonomous decision making under uncertainty for single and multi-agent systems, such as: human behavior, activitiy and motion prediction, also using vision-language models; behavior learning in dynamic environments, reinforcement learning, hybrid systems of learning-planning-control.

 **Academic Service**